 Try Betty's Brain for free.
 Register at Vanderbilt Teachable Agents website under Try Betty's Brain.
 NB: Need internet access continuously while using.

 Try ANDES physics tutor free from the ANDES project website.
-Remember that this is supposed to be homework help for a more traditional course, and probably can't teach you physics all by itself.
+Remember that this is supposed to be homework help for a more traditional course, and probably cannot teach you physics all by itself.

 This course consists of a mixture of lectures, small-group class activities, student-led seminars, independent readings, and full-class discussions.
 There is an additional (attendance-optional) office hour after class on Tuesdays, where the lecturer is available to continue class discussions or provide additional help.

 The course begins by presenting introductory lectures and readings about several core systems (i.e. existent adaptive learning environments) that will be referenced throughout the semester as examples for more specific topic units, including but not limited to user modelling, metacognition, feedback, and system evaluation.
 Topic units will be supported by additional reading and class activities.
-Currently, there is one scheduled guest lecture related to educational data mining.
+There may also be a small number of scheduled guest lectures (to be confirmed).

 The course also explicitly asks four "big questions" about what adaptive learning environments ARE, and what they have tried to accomplish (and how/why).
 Throughout the course, the class will collaborate to gather evidence related to these questions from the various systems, topics, and papers discussed, and will try to collectively generate some answers.
 The course will culminate with a class debate about whether or not we believe that ALE/ITS research has (so far) succeeded in accomplishing what we have identified as its main goals.